fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/03_recursion.md

 ## recursive main

 The C++ standard explicitly forbids to call main function.
-You can not make the program call it's start, although in reality compilers have no problems with such code (then it has undefined behaviour unless the compiler documentation specifies non-standard feature).
+You can not make the program call it's start, although in reality compilers have no problems with such code.

 ## summary